2020-21 game bird hunting forecast

 The best areas for forest grouse are in the Cascades on Fremont-Winema National Forest or private timberland that’s open to public access.
 Look for blue grouse along ridge tops in more open forest habitats in both Klamath and Lake counties, and ruffed grouse along riparian areas in the Cascade Mountains.
 There are very few ruffed grouse in Lake County.

-Eurasian collared doves are expanding throughout Lake County.
+Eurasian collared doves are expanding throughout Lake and Klamath counties.
 These birds have no protections in Oregon, so there are no closed seasons or limits to their harvest.
 A hunting license is required on public land.
-Focus around agricultural areas and forest openings where food sources are abundant.
+Hunters should focus around agricultural areas and forest openings where food sources are abundant.
 Be sure of your identification before you hunt these birds, which are larger and lighter than mourning doves with a distinctive band around the back of the neck.
-Identify this species and its habitat

 California quail production was fair on Summer Lake Wildlife Area and should provide good hunting opportunities.
 The northern portions of the wildlife area along Thousand Springs Lane (Lake Co.
 Road 4-17) up towards Lake View Lane (Lake Co.
 Road 4-18) and homestead sites such as the Turner Place are the best places to find quail.